 If you want any change in your life, you can't just keep all your walls up and expect all of your problems to vanish.
 You have to open up.
 You can't keep secrets from those trying to help you, you can't sabotage your own chances at a happy life.
 Whatever is bothering you, whatever it is that you desire from this recovery process, you must explain.
 No one can read your mind.

-• F I N A L L Y, ( time ! )time.
+With the help of a therapist to sit down and listen, to sit down and simplybe with you, you're definitely on the right path. - F I N A L L Y, ( time ! )time.
 Time is the ultimate medicine - beyond cocaine, marijuana, alchohol, and emotional eating, after seeking professional help, time is all that you need (excluding, of course, constant companionship).
 Even with therapeutic help, you can't expect your depression to leave you overnight.However, if you don't let the time pass, correctly, you very well could slip past.

 Here is a basic list of the many things you can do to spend your time wisely and leave depression behind you: